-Saxophonist Frank Catalano is happy to be playing in front of an audience again after his schedule was turned upside down last year because of the COVID-19 pandemic.
+Saxophonist Frank Catalano is happy to be playing in front of an audience again after his schedule was turned upside down last year because of the pandemic.

 Catalano will perform as part of the 10th annual St. Charles Jazz Weekend, presented by the St. Charles Business Alliance.
-The Kane County Chronicle and Kane County Magazine are sponsors of the event.
+The Kane County Chronicle and the Kane County Magazine are sponsors of the event.

-For the full schedule of events, go to stcjazzweekend.com.
+For a full schedule, go to stcjazzweekend.com.

-His vast résumé includes performing on three Grammy Award-winning and 11 Grammy-nominated recordings with artists including Jennifer Lopez, Destiny’s Child and John Legend.
+His vast resume includes performing on three Grammy Award-winning, and 11 Grammy-nominated recordings with artists including Jennifer Lopez, Destiny’s Child and John Legend.

 Kane County Chronicle reporter Eric Schelkopf had the chance to talk to Catalano about his illustrious career.
 The interview has been edited for length and style.